-In this Management's Discussion and Analysis, the "Partnership" refers to America First Tax Exempt Investors, L.P. and its Consolidated Subsidiaries which consist of:
+In this Management's Discussion and Analysis, the "Partnership" refers to America First Multifamily Investors, L.P. and its Consolidated Subsidiaries which consist of:

-- ATAX TEBS I, LLC, a special purpose entity owned and controlled by the Partnership, created to facilitate the Tax Exempt Bond Securitization ("TEBS") Financing with Freddie Mac (See Notes 2 and 11 to the consolidated financial statements). - Seven multifamily apartments ("MF Properties") of which six are owned by various Partnership subsidiaries.
-Such subsidiaries hold a 99% limited partner interest in three limited partnerships and 100% member positions in four limited liability companies.
-The seventh MF Property is Maples on 97th whose operating results are reported by the Partnership as a result of a Master Lease Agreement between the Partnership and the owner of that property (See Note 4 to the consolidated financial statements). - Four apartment properties are reported as discontinued operations (See Note 10 to the consolidated financial statements).
+- ATAX TEBS I, LLC, a special purpose entity owned and controlled by the Partnership, created to hold mortgage revenue bonds in order to facilitate the Tax Exempt Bond Securitization ("TEBS") Financing with Freddie Mac (See Note 10 to the consolidated financial statements). - Nine multifamily apartments ("MF Properties") which are either wholly or majority owned by subsidiaries of the Partnership.

-The "Company" refers to the consolidated financial statements reported in this Form 10-K which include the assets, liabilities, and results of operations of the Partnership, its Consolidated Subsidiaries and three other consolidated entities in which the Partnership does not hold an ownership interest but which own multifamily apartment properties financed with tax-exempt mortgage revenue bonds held by the Partnership and which are treated as variable interest entities ("VIEs") of which the Partnership has been determined to be the primary beneficiary ("Consolidated VIEs").
+The "Company" refers to the consolidated financial statements reported in this Form 10-K which include the assets, liabilities, and results of operations of the Partnership, its Consolidated Subsidiaries and three other consolidated entities in which the Partnership does not hold an ownership interest but which own multifamily apartment properties financed with mortgage revenue bonds held by the Partnership and which are treated as variable interest entities ("VIEs") of which the Partnership has been determined to be the primary beneficiary (the "Consolidated VIEs").
 All significant transactions and accounts between the Partnership and the VIEs have been eliminated in consolidation.